JeremyPike/RSMLM-tutorials/README.md

 # Tutorials for RSMLM

-This repository contains tutorials for the R package: [RSMLM](https://github.com/JeremyPike/RSMLM).
+This repository contains tutorials and demos for the R package: [RSMLM](https://github.com/JeremyPike/RSMLM).

 Tutorial are written as Binder ready Jupyter notebooks and can be run by clicking on [launch binder](https://mybinder.org/v2/gh/JeremyPike/RSMLM-tutorials/master).